-Evidence, A Context and Practice Casebook, Pavel Wonsowicz, Carolina Academic Press (2012)
+Evidence, A Context and Practice Casebook, Pavel Wonsowicz, Carolina Academic Press, First Edition 2012

-2015 Federal & California Evidence Rules, David W. Miller, Aspen Publisher Printed on Facing Pages for Comparative Study
+2016-2017 Federal & California Evidence Rules, Leach & Uhrig , Aspen Publisher Printed on Facing Pages for Comparative Study

 3. The Staircase DVD: The Wonsowicz casebook uses a documentary movie - The Staircase - as illustrative of the role of the rules of evidence we will be studying.
 I have assigned 29 clips from the movie as mandatory "watching."
 The faculty staff assistants on the 2rd floor will have a DVD which contains the 29 clips for every student in the class.
 Please pick up your DVD before the first class.
 You should be able to watch the clips on the DVD on your personal computer or on a computer in the library.
 If you do not watch the clips before class, a portion of our class discussion will not mean very much.
 Clips 1-7 are required viewing for the first class.
 The list of clips will be posted on the webcourse and at the end of this syllabus.
 You must return your DVD copy to the faculty staff assistants at the end of the semester, so that it can be used for other students in future classes.
+No final grade will be issued until you return your copy of the DVD.